mila-studios/ai4h_aims-au/README.md

-Modern slavery legislation in Australia, the UK, and Canada requires large organisations to publish annual statements describing what they are doing about modern slavery risks in their operations and supply chains.
-More than **90,000 statements** now sit across the three national registries.
+Modern slavery legislation in Australia, the UK, and Canada requires large organisations to publish annual statements describing what they are doing about modern slavery risks in their operations and supply chains. **Hundreds of thousands of statements** now sit across the three national registries.
 Reading them, comparing them, and judging whether they actually meet the mandatory reporting criteria is slow, expert-intensive work — so most statements are never meaningfully reviewed.